Observations of cold extragalactic gas clouds at $z = 0.45$ towards PKS 1610-771: Relationship between the Neutral Gas and Associated Galaxies

 \subsection{Outflows}

 In current models, outflows are expected to be preferentially aligned with a galaxy's minor axis as enhanced resistance along the galactic plane effectively collimates outflows into a biconical shape \citep{Nelson2019, Peroux2020}.
 The azimuthal angle $\alpha$, defined as the angle between the galaxy major axis and projected position of the quasar, is typically used to distinguish between accretion and winds \citep[e.g.][]{Zabl2019, Schroetter2019}.
-For galaxy B, it is found that $\alpha = 57$\degree \ which indicates that the absorber is preferentially aligned with the minor axis.
-Combining this alignment with the high SFR of galaxy B ($4.3\ \text{M}_\odot\ \text{yr}^{-1}$) means stellar winds driving out neutral gas is a possibility.
-Galaxy A has too low S/N emission lines in individual spaxels to be modelled using \textsc{GALPAK}$^{\textsc{3D}}$, and its proximity to the quasar prevents accurate measurements of its photometric position angle.
-Galaxies X and Y are unlikely candidates due to their $> 100$ kpc impact parameter to the DLA and large velocity difference of $+ 297$ and $+ 747 \text{km s}^{-1}$ respectively to the absorber redshift.
-If outflowing gas is responsible for the absorption features, it is far more likely that the winds originate from galaxy B due to its proximity and high SFR.
+For galaxy B, it is found that $\alpha = 57$\degree ($i = 47$\degree, PA $= 114$\degree) which indicates that the absorber is preferentially aligned with the minor axis.
+Stellar winds are found in emission-line galaxies at intermediate redshifts, \citep{Zhu2015} and the alignment with the minor axis suggests the neutral gas detected is wind material.
+These winds are likely not driven by an AGN as the galaxy is classified as star-forming using the blue-BPT diagram \citep{Lamareille2010}.
+Galaxy A has too low S/N emission lines in individual spaxels to be modelled using \textsc{PPXF}, and its proximity to the quasar prevents accurate measurements of its photometric position angle.
+Galaxies X and Y are unlikely candidates due to their $> 100$ kpc impact parameter to the DLA and large velocity difference of $+ 200$ and $+ 520 \ \text{km s}^{-1}$, respectively, to the absorber redshift.
+If outflowing gas is responsible for the absorption features, it is far more likely that the winds originate from galaxy B due to its proximity and higher SFR.
+However, we cannot rule out outflowing gas from galaxy A being responsible for the neutral gas detected in absorption due to the lack of kinematic modelling.